 The 3 Arms of Conflict Resolution

-Recently the phrase “toxic workplace culture” has emerged on a number occasions in the media.
-It concerns me that Directors and Management are allowing workplace issues to escalate to the point where their “toxic” workplace culture makes headlines.
+The phrase “toxic workplace culture” continues to emerge in current affairs.
+It is always concerning to see cases where Directors and Management have allowed workplace issues to escalate to the point where their “toxic” workplace culture makes headlines.

 The key to dealing appropriately with conflict or grievances in the workplace is to address the issues immediately rather than do nothing and hope it resolves itself.
 To accomplish this, leaders and managers need the emotional intelligence and communication skills to recognise that something isn’t right and try to find out what’s going on.